 We grow a ton of green beans in our garden.
 I mean, there are 10 of us so we kind of need a lot of food.
 I really like to can our green beans so that our family can enjoy the bounty of out harvest throughout the year.

 As the garden season winds down, I always find myself picking and canning lots of green beans.
 We like to plant extra rounds of beans kind of late to get one more harvest in before the first frost.
 This seems to be working out well for our pantry shelves.

-I canned twelve quarts of beans from my last picking which makes a total of about 110 quarts this year.
-We still have a lot of green beans left on the plants to pick and can.
-Makes me happy to see all of those jars full of yummy beans that will help feed my family through the winter and spring.
+On my best year, I canned a total of 110 quarts and I’m hoping to top that by a long shot this year!
+It makes my heart happy to see all of those jars full of yummy beans that will help feed my family through the winter and into spring.